 Although the default decision of most travellers visiting Saigon is to stay in the backpacker area of Pham Ngu Lao, HCMC has plenty of other hotels that won’t kill your pocketbook, especially if you’re a flashpacker looking for a more desirable location.
-The Ellyse Nga Khanh Hotel is one such budget-friendly spot that can get you out of the backpacker area and into the heart of the city.
-So...
+The Ellyse Nga Khanh Hotel is one such budget-friendly spot that can get you out of the backpacker area and into the heart of the...
 Read our full review of Ellyse Nga Khanh Hotel.

 Halo Hotel sits around the corner from Ben Thanh market.
 The central location makes exploring the city easy and this is good because, although they are clean and stocked with standard amenities, the rooms here are small.
 The private bathrooms, on the other hand, are large and modern and rival those of much more expensive hotels.
 The rooms can be noisy, both from the street and adjacent room so...
 Read our full review of Halo Hotel .

 A tall, narrow building located in Saigon's central business area, Hampton Hotel is one of the few downtown hotels that accommodates travellers on a budget.
 Surrounded by many great restaurants and fine shopping, the location is what makes the hotel special.
 The exterior and decor here are plain; Hampton Hotel is more of a functional affair.
 Rooms are well equipped with WiFi, mini-bar and cable...
 Read our full review of Hampton Hotel.